microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

 Update-EntraSignedInUserPassword @params
 ```

-This command updates the password for the signed-in user.
+This example updates the password for the signed-in user.

+- `-CurrentPassword` - Specifies the current password of the signed-in user.

+- `-NewPassword` -  Specifies the new password for the signed-in user.

 ## Parameters